Baruch Jeitteles: Overview

 Baruch Jeitteles was born on 22 April 1762, in Prague.
 His father, Jonas Jeitteles, was a doctor.
 Originally a student of Rabbi Yechezkel Landau, Jeitteles travelled to Berlin and studied with Moses Mendelssohn, the foundational figure in the Jewish Enlightenment movement.
 Jeitteles later returned to Prague and appeared to reconcile with Landau, and adhered to a moderate stance on Jewish Enlightenment issues.
 Using inherited wealth from his father-in-law, Samuel Porges, Jeitteles established a private rabbinical school and training students from Moravia and Hungary.
+One of his students was Moshe Kunitz, author of the books Ben Yochai which defends the attribution of the Zohar to Rabbi Shimon bar Yochai.

 His son, Ignaz Jeitteles, was a philosopher and co-founder of a Jewish weekly, "Siona".

 As a doctor, Jeitteles was a proponent of the smallpox vaccination.
 During the War of the Sixth Coalition, and following the 1813 battles in Dresden and Kulm, Jeitteles persuaded local Jews to support a private hospital for the caring of wounded and ill soldiers.
 Jeitteles personally cared for the sick and soon died on 18 December 1813, in Prague.